Mpox

 Where does mpox occur?

-The first recorded human case of mpox was in the DRC in 1970.
+The first recorded human case of mpox was in the Democratic Republic of the Congo (DRC) in 1970.
+The disease has since spread across Africa and worldwide.

-A multi-country outbreak of mpox Clade II led to the declaration of an international health emergency in 2022.
+A multi-country outbreak of mpox led to the declaration of an international health emergency in 2022.
 It spread rapidly via sexual contact and in many countries where the virus had not been seen before.
-The emergency was declared to be over in May 2023 following a sustained global decline in cases.
+The emergency was declared over in May 2023.

 people talking outside settlement with thatched roof